luiscoco/Google-Cloud-PubSub-sender/README.md

 ### 1.3.
 Set Environment Variable

-We run the application to edit and create a new environmental variable **GOOGLE_APPLICATION_CREDENTIALS**
+We run the application to edit the environmental variables

 ![image](https://github.com/luiscoco/GoogleCloud_Pub_Sub_with_dotNET8_WebAPI_producer/assets/32194879/ab8ad61b-f6e2-435b-808b-fc32443eca60)

+We have to create a new environmental variable called **GOOGLE_APPLICATION_CREDENTIALS**

+This variable have to point to the path where we have placed the JSON key file for our Google Cloud Service Account

 ![image](https://github.com/luiscoco/GoogleCloud_Pub_Sub_with_dotNET8_WebAPI_producer/assets/32194879/62da6348-303c-4c04-bae1-c18223b56072)